(English) Innovation Challenge 2017: These are the Finalists

 Mathias Friman is, according to himself, a proper “IT-nerd” and a strong believer in the freedom of expression.
 Intent on improving HRD security and freedom of expression, Mathias is looking to come up with a user-friendly way for journalists, HRDs and others to communicate anonymously online.

 I believe that the foundation of a democracy is to create an honest conversation about the challenges that our society is facing.
 Thus, there needs to be a possibility for people to write completely anonymously and report on issues without having to worry about the risks.
-If everyone has the chance to be anonymous, everyone has a chance to contribute to the debate, says Mathias.
+If everyone has the chance to be anonymous, everyone has a chance to contribute to the debate, said Mathias.

 Read the longer interview with Mathias Friman here.